Kitware/VTK-m/docs/users-guide/basic-filter-impl.rst

 The :class:`vtkm::cont::Field` object pulled from the input :class:`vtkm::cont::DataSet` contains a :class:`vtkm::cont::ArrayHandle` (see :chapref:`basic-array-handles:Basic Array Handles`), but you do not know what the template parameters of the :class:`vtkm::cont::ArrayHandle` are.
 There are numerous ways to extract an array of an unknown type out of a :class:`vtkm::cont::ArrayHandle` (many of which will be explored later in Chapter \ref{chap:UnknownArrayHandle}), but the :class:`vtkm::filter::FilterField` contains some convenience functions to simplify this.

-.. todo:: Fix above reference.
+.. todo:: Fix above reference to unknown array handle chapter.

 In particular, this filter operates specifically on scalar fields.
 For this purpose, :class:`vtkm::filter::FilterField` provides the :func:`vtkm::filter::FilterField::CastAndCallScalarField` helper method.